AP source: Brooklyn Nets trading Kevin Durant to Suns

 The trade comes just hours after new Suns majority owner Mat Ishbia was introduced in Phoenix.
 The self-described basketball nut, who was a walk-on at Michigan State under Tom Izzo, didn’t waste any time shaking up the NBA.

-The Suns have had several injuries this season, but played better in recent weeks and look like contenders again.
+The Suns have had several injuries this season, but have won nine of their last 11 games and look like contenders again.
 They jumped to fifth in the Western Conference with a 30-26 record.
 Booker (groin) and Paul (hip) have both recently returned.

 When Irving heard the news, he said: ”I’m just glad that he got out of there.”